Solar Photovoltaic Project Design and Development

 Understand where solar energy fits into the national energy portfolio and policy

 Learn the basics of combining solar with battery storage, generators, and other integrated systems

 Explore disruptive technologies within solar racking, inverters and modules

 Building Performance Institute

 Continuing Education Credit Information

-This seminar is open to the public and offers up to 7.0 HSW continuing education hours to architects and 7.0 PDHs to professional engineers in all states.
-Educators and courses are not subject to pre-approval in Michigan.
+This seminar is open to the public and offers up to 7.0 HSW contact hours to architects and 7.0 PDHs to professional engineers in all states.
+Educators and courses are not subject to preapproval in Missouri or Illinois.

-This course offers a continuing education opportunity to contractors, but it has not been approved by any state contractor licensing entity.
+This seminar offers a continuing education opportunity to construction contractors but has not been approved by any state contractor licensing entity.